madcato/madcato.github.io/_posts/2020-06-23-good-programming-habits.markdown

 * **Document**
     - It's important to describe the **why** the code is written.
 Document it.
 Comments are criticial for future understanding.
     - A good comment explains the **why**.
 Good comments provide background and reasoning.
-    - Use Command+option+/ to add a funtion/class commentary.
+    - Use Command+option+/ to add a funtion or class commentary.
 Use descriptive variable and constant names.
     - Include documentation.
 * **Test**
     - Write unit tests.